 As well as encouraging children to read while visiting us, the tents and alcoves are inspiring others to build their own special reading places at home, too.
 Whether it’s a cozy corner in the family room, a beanbag chair in a child’s bedroom, or a basement tent, it can be easy, inexpensive and fun to create your own reading place!

-Lori Follis is a volunteer at our Children’s Reading Place, a retired teacher, artist and grandmother.
+Lori Follis is a volunteer at our Little Red Reading House, a retired teacher, artist and grandmother.
 “The wonderful spaces in the house reminded me of a spot under the stairs that we turned into a reading place when my children were little; I was re-inspired to create something for my grandsons when they come to visit,” says Lori.
 She enlisted help from her two adult children still at home, her husband and brother . . . all while and keeping it a secret from Cade, age six; Brady, age 4; and their mom, her daughter, Lindsey.

 They emptied and converted a tall skinny storage cupboard known by the family as the ‘hidey hole’ into an amazing Indoor Reading Tree House, complete with murals, a city roads floor map, a ladder and lots of the grandchildren’s books.